 KACF-SF supports nonprofit organizations that serve the Korean American community in the greater Bay Area through grantmaking and other initiatives.
 Community Grants enable KACF-SF to partner with and support community-based organizations that are on the frontlines and making a difference.
 The Foundation prioritizes programs that are addressing the critical needs of under-served and under-resourced in our communities, particularly low-income individuals and families, immigrants, survivors of domestic violence and other forms of violence, the elderly, and disadvantaged youth.

-The 2017 Community Grant application form (revised from prior years) is available HERE.
+The 2018 Community Grant application form (revised in 2017) is available here.

 For general information about KACF-SF’s grantmaking priorities and process, please contact us at: firstname.lastname@example.org.